oracle/terraform-provider-oci/website/docs/d/database_autonomous_database.html.markdown

 * `data_storage_size_in_tbs` - The quantity of data in the database, in terabytes.
 * `database_edition` - The Oracle Database Edition that applies to the Autonomous databases.
 * `database_management_status` - Status of Database Management for this Autonomous Database.
-* `dataguard_region_type` - The Autonomous Data Guard region type of the Autonomous Database.
+* `dataguard_region_type` - **Deprecated.** The Autonomous Data Guard region type of the Autonomous Database.
 For Autonomous Database Serverless, Autonomous Data Guard associations have designated primary and standby regions, and these region types do not change when the database changes roles.
 The standby regions in Autonomous Data Guard associations can be the same region designated as the primary region, or they can be remote regions.
 Certain database administrative operations may be available only in the primary region of the Autonomous Data Guard association, and cannot be performed when the database using the primary role is operating in a remote Autonomous Data Guard standby region.
 * `db_name` - The database name.
 * `db_tools_details` - The list of database tools details.